 (a) How much altogether do you have to pay, yes ASK Q.12(a)

-no SKIP TO Q.13
+excluding interest? no SKIP TO Q.13

-DK
+DK }

-IF DK OR UNCERTAIN ASK:
+IF DK OR UNCERTAIN ASK: TICK IF DOCUMENTS SEEN

-TICK IF

-DOCUMENTS

-SEEN

 Original price

 Deposit paid

 Amount of each repayment

-INTERVIEWER OR OFFICE

 No. of repayments made

+No. of repayments still to make

-total owed in £'s
+INTERVIEWER OR OFFICE total owed in £'s